KushBlazingJudah/slpm/README.md

 And now we're done.
 You can build and install this package, as long as the `build` script is executable and works.

+If your package has any dependencies, you can list them line-by-line in `depends`.

 ## TODO
 - [X] Dependency resolution (should be done)
 - [X] Downloading files (and verifying them)
 - [X] Building
   - Generates a tarball in current working directory for now.
+  - Environment is extremely leaky.
 - [X] Installing
 - [X] Uninstalling
 - [ ] Overwrite protection (hash old/new/current, compare?)